mlej8/AutomateGoogleCalendar/README.md

 ```
 $ pipenv shell
 ```
-4. Install a **ChromeDriver that is compatible to the version of your ChromeBrowser** in the AutomateGoogleCalendar/ folder on https://chromedriver.chromium.org/downloads
 ### Create Google Developer Console Project
 4. Visit Google Developer Console and login using you Google Account at: https://console.developers.google.com/
 5. Create a new project named AutomateGoogleCalendar